JaredP94/ML-Pytorch-Image-Classifier/README.md

 # Developing an Image Classifier with Deep Learning
 This project demonstrates how to make use of pre-trained deep learning models, and then enhancing them with custom feed-forward networks.
 This is implemented in Python3 using PyTorch, and supports GPU-based training.
 The project is trained and tested on an image dataset of flowers composed of 102 variants, but the project supports the ability to train a classifier on any image dataset.

+## Currently Supported Models:
+A range of pre-trained models are supported, though you can easily add more as required.
+Currently supported models include:

+* AlexNet
+* ResNet18
+* SqueezeNet 1.0
+* SqueezeNet 1.1

 ## Project structure

 ### 1. Interactive Jupyter Notebook